- "The people are worried about whether the air strikes would come again today," she told AFP.

 The defence ministers of 12 countries including the United States, Britain, Japan and Australia condemned the Myanmar military's use of lethal force against civilians.

 "A professional military follows international standards for conduct and is responsible for protecting -- not harming -- the people it serves," the rare joint statement said.

 "We urge the Myanmar Armed Forces to cease violence and work to restore respect and credibility with the people of Myanmar that it has lost through its actions."

-Funerals were held Sunday for some of the victims, after the bloodiest day since the putsch.
+Mourners were expected to turn out for funeral processions across the country Sunday, after the bloodiest day since the putsch.

 Rebels in eastern Myanmar's Karen state said they had been targeted in air strikes late Saturday, hours after the ethnic armed group seized a military base.

-Hsa Moo, an ethnic Karen and human rights activist, said three people were killed and at least eight injured.
+Hsa Moo, an ethnic Karen and human right activist said three people were killed and at least eight were injured.